 Kingdom Covenant Churches International is a non-denominational organization under the leadership of Presiding Bishop Richard A Groover Sr.

-He believes in the importance of supporting ,inspire, encourage, equip and mentoring to bring life transformation by putting God's love in action.
+We believes in the importance of supporting ,inspiring, encouraging, equipping and mentoring to bring life transformation by putting love in action.

 Jesus is blowing a fresh breeze of repentance, prayer, fasting and evangelistic fervor into our movement.
 Our primary mandate includes the development of healthy, loving relationships that produce support and accountability among the pastors who are called into pastorship.